XinhaoSuo-Theo/WWDD/README.md

 "Investigating the Spatial and Temporal Patterns of Precipitation Concentration and Their Associated Risks" ( Scientific Reports).

 Code Description
-The code performs spatial and temporal analysis of precipitation concentration patterns and associated risks, producing publication-quality visualizations including:
+The code performs spatial and temporal analysis of precipitation concentration patterns and associated risks, producing publication-quality visualizations.

-1.spatial Gini coefficient and its trend
-2.Current temporal Gini coefficient and its trend

 Main Scripts
 fig.1.py: Calculates and maps Spatial gini coefficient